 Film and media studies, literary and critical theory, LGBTQ studies, and creative writing (poetry)

-Aaron Douglas Professor of English
+James E. Ryan Professor of English

 Willa Cather Professor of English and Ethnic Studies